- Day-to-day banking

 It’s a sector at the end of the economic value chain so, in the face of so many unknowns, how tough will Brexit be?

-47% of retailers and wholesalers have made plans for the UK’s departure from the European Union.
-This is slightly lower compared to most sectors in the Santander’s Trade Barometer.
+55% of retailers and wholesalers have made plans for the UK’s departure from the European Union.
+This is close to the average of 56% for all sectors in Santander's Trade Barometer.
 This is despite potential changes including the duality of UK and EU regulations for products, protection filing requirements for brands, and consumer regulation.
 Let’s look at some figures.

 With 170,000 non-UK EU workers in the sector unemployment costs and shelf prices could be driven up.
 So it’s an anxious time for the sector.